S0urC10ud/xai-fuzzy-regrules/README.md

 # Web-App

-Everything runs in your browser🎉: https://xai.martin-dallinger.me
+The web-app runs in your browser🎉. https://xai.martin-dallinger.me
+Note: Use chromium-based browsers for more advanced visualizations.

 ![Demo Overview](assets/demo_overview.png)